Beethoven Frieze

 The Beethoven Frieze (Beethovenfries) is a painting by Gustav Klimt on display in the Secession Building, Vienna, Austria.

 Description

-In 1901, Klimt painted the Beethoven Frieze for the 14th Vienna Secessionist exhibition in celebration of the composer, and featured a monumental polychrome sculpture by Max Klinger.
+In 1902, Klimt painted the Beethoven Frieze for the Fourteenth Vienna Secession exhibition in celebration of 75th anniversary of the composer Ludwig van Beethoven's death.
+It was featured alongside a monumental polychrome sculpture by Max Klinger.
 Meant for the exhibition only, the frieze was painted directly on the walls with light materials.
-After the exhibition the painting was preserved, although it did not go on display again until 1986.
-The Beethoven Frieze is on permanent display in the Vienna Secession Building in a specially built, climate-controlled basement room.